mjperrone/dot_files/README.md

 * .zshrc has zshell specific config and will trigger .shellrc
 * init.lua is the hammerspoon config
 * keybindings.json is VSCode keybindings config
-* setup/ contains the scripts to set up the config files for a new machine
+* ansible/ contains the config ansible requires to set up these dot files